artem9k/minisd/README.md

-Can the mini-dalle treatment be applied to Stable Diffusion?
+Can the dalle-mini treatment be applied to Stable Diffusion?

-### minisd

-- A version of Stable Diffusion with performance and security improvements
-- This repo will also eventually explore training small, unconditioned diffusion models using the methodology from the paper

-### Changelog

-- [ ] SEC safepickle instead of pickle

 >100m parameter model can be run on laptops, phone...
 YOLOv3 has 33M params.
-It runs 4fps on a good phone With a 100M model, it can generate images in near real-time on-device In the cloud, it will be cheap.
+It runs at 4fps on a good phone A ~100M param model could generate images in near real-time on phones and desktop PCs

+### Todo list
+- [ ] Implement DDPM / DDPM-Improved
+    - [ ] Train unconditional CIFAR
+    - [ ] Train conditional (optional)
+- [ ] Implement DDIM
+- [ ] Implement LDM
+- [ ] Find small conv net architectures that have attention (attention important? can we do 1d conv instead?)
+- [ ] RN50 CLIP encoder